Skip to content

 Requirements

-To navigate through this book, it's essential to have a foundational understanding of web development, encompassing HTML, CSS, and JavaScript.
-Familiarity with APIs is beneficial, as they will be discussed later.
-Additionally, you'll require the following coding tools to follow along with the book, complementing these skills.
+To navigate this book effectively, you should have a basic understanding of web development, including HTML, CSS, and JavaScript.
+Familiarity with APIs is helpful, as they will be covered later.
+Additionally, you'll need the following coding tools to follow along.

 Editor and Terminal

-For this learning experience, you will need an editor (e.g. Sublime Text) and a command line tool (e.g. iTerm).
-As an alternative, I recommend using an IDE, for example Visual Studio Code (also called VSCode), for beginners, as it's an all-in-one solution that provides an advanced editor with an integrated command line tool, and because it is the most popular choice among web developers.
-I have provided a setup guide to get you started with general web development.
-It comes with all the details and I keep it separate from the book, because it offers options for Windows and MacOS users.
+For this learning experience, I recommend using an IDE, such as Visual Studio Code (VSCode), especially for beginners.
+It provides an advanced editor with an integrated terminal and is the most popular choice among web developers.
+I've created a setup guide to help you get started with general web development.
+It includes all the details and is kept separate from this book since it offers options for both Windows and macOS users.
+Optionally, you can also check out my complete macOS setup guide.

-If you don't want to set up the editor/terminal combination or IDE on your local machine, CodeSandbox, an online editor, is also a viable alternative.
-While CodeSandbox is a great tool for sharing code online, a local machine setup is a better tool for learning the different ways to create a web application.
-Also, if you want to develop applications professionally, a local setup will be required.
+If you prefer not to set up an editor and terminal on your local machine, CodeSandbox is a viable online alternative.
+While CodeSandbox is great for sharing code, a local setup is a better learning environment for building web applications.
+If you plan to develop applications professionally, a local setup will eventually be required.

-Throughout this learning experience, I will use the term command line, which will be used synonymously for the terms command line tool, terminal, and integrated terminal.
-The same applies to the terms editor, text editor, and IDE, depending on what you decided to use for your setup.
+Throughout this book, I will use command line as a general term for command line tool, terminal, and integrated terminal.
+Similarly, editor, text editor, and IDE will be used interchangeably, depending on your setup.

 Node and NPM